Tronde/podman-demo/README.md

 ## The User Stories

-There are three user stories for this demo.
+There are two user stories in this demo.

 **Story 1:** Some user needs to build a container image by extending some base image to create a custom container image that will serve an